ptvan/ptvan.github.io/_posts/2020-10-10-linear-models.md

 A natural extension to basic linear regression is logistic regression.

+*Cox proportional hazard* models are survival models that are based on regression.

 *Regularization* can be helpful when too many predictors are present in the input.
 Least angle regression (LARS), by [Tibshirani](http://statweb.stanford.edu/~tibs/) and [Hastie](https://web.stanford.edu/~hastie/) shrinks the coefficients of certain predictors to zero, performing variable selection on the fly.

 Notable in the bioinformatic space is [Gordon Smythe](https://www.wehi.edu.au/people/gordon-smyth)'s LInear Models for MicroArray (limma) conceived for microarrays, extended for RNASeq, with many refinements along the way.